 As a beginner, you might not think about flexibility and mobility, but they are important gym workouts for success in your role in your fitness journey.
 If your muscles are tight and your joints feel stiff, working out can become uncomfortable or even painful.
 That’s why incorporating yoga and stretching routines into your gym sessions is important.

-If you’re new to stretching, start with basic yoga poses or dynamic stretches.
+If you’re new to stretching, know that is not optional, it protects your body from pain, injuries, and discomfort.
+You start with basic meditative poses or dynamic stretches.
 Even 10 to 15 minutes of stretching can make a big difference in how your body feels.
 Many gyms offer beginner-friendly yoga classes, or you can follow guided stretch routines online.
 Stretching regularly will help your body recover faster and make workouts feel more comfortable over time.

 You can start with beginner gym dumbbell workouts, like shoulder presses, bicep curls, and dumbbell squats.
 These movements target key muscle groups and help improve strength without putting too much strain on your body.